awsdocs/aws-codecommit-user-guide/doc_source/pull-requests.md

 ![\[Adding a comment on a line in a pull request.\]](http://docs.aws.amazon.com/codecommit/latest/userguide/images/codecommit-pull-request-comment.png)

 When your code has been reviewed, and the approval rule requirements \(if any\) have been satisfied, you can close the pull request in one of several ways:
 + Merge the branches locally and push your changes\.
-This closes the request automatically\.
+This closes the request automatically if the fast\-forward merge strategy is used and there are no merge conflicts\.
 + Use the AWS CodeCommit console to close the pull request without merging, resolve conflicts in a merge, or, if there are no conflicts, close and merge the branches using one of the available merge strategies\.
 + Use the AWS CLI\.